Coronavirus likely hammered U.S. economy in first quarter

 While declining imports helped narrow the trade deficit and contributed at least two percentage points to GDP last quarter, that probably meant no inventory was accumulated.
 According to JPMorgan business inventories probably decreased at a $30 billion rate in the first quarter after increasing at a $13.1 billion pace in the fourth quarter.

 Business investment likely contracted for a fourth straight quarter, pulled down by declines in spending on equipment and nonresidential structures such as mining exploration, shafts and wells.
-Business investment was already pressured by the Trump administration’s trade war with China, cheaper oil and problems at Boeing (BA.N).
+Business investment was already pressured by the Trump administration’s trade war with China, cheaper oil and problems at Boeing.

 While the housing market likely accelerated last quarter, momentum appears to have fizzled in March.
 Moderate growth is expected in government spending.